imagekitio/docs-keep-a-changelog/features/video-transformation/adaptive-bitrate-streaming.md

 The first time you access the manifest URL, a `202` HTTP status code is returned with an empty response.
 In the background, ImageKit will generate the required variants as per the requested `streaming_profile`.
 It could take up to a minute or two for this to finish.
 The next time you request the same URL, a manifest file is returned in the response with a `200` status code.
 {% endhint %}

+## Representations
+Use `sr-<representations>` transformation to generate the master manifest file for DASH along with necessary variants and segments.

+`representations` is the list of different representations you want to create separated by an underscore `_`.

+For exampe, the following URL will generate 5 variants starting i.e. 240p, 360p, 480p, 720p and 1080p.

-## List of supported representations
+### List of supported representations

 `sr-<representations>` transformation is used to specify representations you want to create separated by an underscore `_`.
 Here is the list of supported representations for both HLS and DASH.